-SYNC Type Description MANUAL Provides no automatic synchronization.
-This is the default.
+SYNC Type Description MANUAL This is the default synchronization method for CONTEXT index.
+In this method, automatic synchronization is not provided.
 You must manually synchronize the index with CTX_DDL.SYNC_INDEX.
-EVERY "interval-string" Automatically synchronizes the index at a regular interval specified by the value of interval-string , which takes the same syntax as that for scheduler jobs.
-Automatic synchronization using EVERY requires that the index creator have CREATE JOB privileges.
-Ensure that interval-string is set to a long enough period that any previous sync jobs will have completed; otherwise, the sync job might stop responding. interval-string must be enclosed in double quotes, and any single quote within interval-string must be preceded by the escape character with another single quote.
+EVERY "interval-string" The default synchronization interval is set to 30 seconds.
+Automatically synchronizes the index at a regular interval specified by the value of interval-string , which takes the same syntax as that for scheduler jobs.
+Automatic synchronization using EVERY requires that the index creat have CREATE JOB privileges.
+Ensure that interval-string is set to a long enough period that any previous sync jobs will have completed; otherwis the sync job might stop responding. interval-string must b enclosed in double quotes, and any single quote within interval-string must be preceded by the escape character with another single quote.
 See "Enabling Automatic Index Synchronization" for an example of automatic sync syntax.
 ON COMMIT Synchronizes the index immediately after a commit transaction.
 The commit transaction does not return until the sync is complete.
-Before Oracle Database Release 18c, the synchronization was performed as a separate transaction.
+Before Oracle Database Release 18 the synchronization was performed as a separate transaction.
 There was a time period, usually small, when the data was committed but index changes were not.
 Starting with Oracle Database Release 18c, the synchronization is performed as part of the same transaction.
-The operation uses the memory specified with the memory parameter.
+The operation uses the memory specified with the memor parameter.
 Before Oracle Database Release 18c, the sync operation had its own transaction context.
 If the operation failed, the data transaction still committed.
 Starting with Oracle Database Release 18c, if there is an irrecoverable index synchronization error, the entire data transaction is rolled back.
 Recoverable (individual row) synchronization errors are logged in the CTX_USER_INDEX_ERRORS view but the transaction still completes.
 See "Viewing Index Errors".
-See "Enabling Automatic Index Synchronization" for an example of ON COMMIT syntax.
+See "Enabling Automatic Index Synchronization" for an example of ON_COMMIT syntax.